History of film: COVID-19 pandemic

-The COVID-19 pandemic resulted in closures of film theatres around the world in response to regional and national lockdowns.
-Many films slated to release in the early 2020s faced delays in development, production, and distribution, with others being released on streaming services with little or no theatrical window.
+The COVID-19 pandemic resulted in the closure of film theaters around the world in response to lockdowns.
+Many films stated to release in the early 2020s faced delays, with others released on streaming services with little or no theatrical window.
+The era witnessed a profound transformation in how films are produced, distributed, and consumed globally.
+The pandemic led to a rapid acceleration in the shift towards streaming, as a primary means of film distribution.
+The film industry adapted and produced notable works that reflected changing dynamics of the era.